-Have Jennifer Garner And Ben Affleck On The Road Of Reconciliation?
+Are Jennifer Garner And Ben Affleck On The Road Of Reconciliation?

 “Simple as this, I quit drinking.
 It’s really not that big a deal.
 It has no real bearing on anything else in my life.
 Your lifestyle changes at a certain age.
 Like me, a lot of my friends are married with kids.
 When you are in your 20s and you’re not married with kids, you’re having fun.”

-The actor then identified how things really need to change when the combination of age and responsibilities increase, and shares that he is happy at this point with his life and his choices lately.
+The actor then identified how things really need to change when the combination of age and responsibilities increase and shares that he is happy at this point with his life and his choices lately.

 “But when you’re in your 30s and you’re not married and don’t have kids, you begin to develop a Peter Pan complex.
 As you grow older, you have more responsibilities and you have to step up to them.
 I’m pretty happy.
 I don’t want to jump off the roof or jump for joy depending on my movie reviews, or whether it makes money.
 I think the larger, more meaningful things are family and the people you love.”